DJO3/redditBot/README.md

 2. It will also monitor all comments to recent posts, and if it finds one that says “xkcd”, it will post a link to /r/pythonforengineers and direct the commentor to https://xkcd.com/1022/.

-This is part of Shantnu Tiwari's "Build a Reddit Bot" tutorial, which can be located here:
+This is built upon Shantnu Tiwari's "Build a Reddit Bot" tutorial, which can be located here:

 http://pythonforengineers.com/build-a-reddit-bot-part-1/